-Food Truck: A truck or trailer which has a current registration from the Maine Department of Motor Vehicles from which prepared and/or unprocessed food and drinks are sold.
-Food trucks are not the same as peddler trucks and/or peddler carts. {Effective 12/17/14, Amended 01/04/22}
+Food Truck: A truck which has a current registration from the Maine Department of Motor Vehicles from which prepared and/or unprocessed food and drinks are sold.
+Food trucks are not the same as peddler trucks and/or peddler carts. {Effective 12/17/14}